maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 ### PaaS
 + PaaS
 + **Feedback : Platform as a Service, or PaaS, goes one step beyond IaaS by providing a requested operating system on which applications can be installed.**
++ **Type of service would allow you to provision five servers with Windows Server 2016 installed**

 ### Underlay Network
 + BGP